Important information

 A NAPA boundary stiffener that goes along the boundary of an opening is created as a bent face plate in a hole in Hull, as a sub-attribute of the hole (standard profile type attribute 452).

-Items that are related to face plates (plates, profiles, face plates etc.) are not considered in the import.
+• Items that are related to face plates (plates, profiles, face plates etc.) are not part of the integration and will not be imported.

-A NAPA stiffener that is not a face plate and has more than 2 points in its trace line is imported to Hull as a bent profile.
+A NAPA stiffener that is not a face plate and has more than 2 points in its trace line is integrated to Hull as a bent profile.

-A bent profile has topological starting and end relations, and it is possible that an imported bent profile is related to other parts.
+A bent profile has topological starting and end relations, and it is possible that an integrated bent profile is related to other parts.

 A stiffener whose main object is part of the shell is considered to be a shell frame.
-If such a stiffener is not defined in one plane in NAPA, i.e. its plane is not planar but curved, and therefore the stiffener is curved, it is not included in the import.
+If such a stiffener is not defined in one plane in NAPA, that is, its plane is not planar but curved, and therefore the stiffener is curved, it is not part of the import when integrating.

 The following limitations and restrictions apply to holes currently:

-- To be included in the import, the center point of a NAPA hole (opening) must fall within the limits set for the part of the NAPA model to be imported.
-If the center point of the NAPA hole does not fall within the limits, it will not be included in the import.
+• To be included in the integration, the center point of a NAPA hole (opening) must fall within the limits set for the part of the NAPA model to be imported in the integration.
+If the center point of the NAPA hole does not fall within the limits, it will not be included in the integration.

-- NAPA reductions that are defined in the main object's (plate's) topology are imported to Hull as arbitrary holes.
+• NAPA reductions that are defined in the main object's (plate's) topology are integrated to Hull as arbitrary holes.

 The following limitations and restrictions apply to brackets currently:

-- Brackets related between three main objects in NAPA cannot be imported, unless there is a user-defined bracket in Hull that supports such relations.
+• Brackets related to three main objects in NAPA cannot be imported, unless there is a user-defined bracket in Hull that supports such relations.
 This is because there is no standard bracket in Hull that can be related to three plates in cross-section.

 The following limitations and restrictions apply to cutouts currently: